 That’s it.
 A hint of a smile almost tugged at her mouth as she started to swim toward that spot.

 Jenya is an engineer who likes to tinker with technology and with words.
-This is her sixth Vending Machine Press appearance.
+This is her thirteenth Vending Machine Press appearance.
 Her poems are available on Amazon and have also been featured in Clementine Poetry Journal, and her paper on algorithms for safe irradiation of brain tumours is available in an operations research journal somewhere.